maxdiluca/massimilianodiluca/content/home/experience.md

   description = """
   Responsibilities include:

-  * Research
+  * Researching
-  * Mentoring PhD, MSc, and BSc students in psychology and CS
+  * Mentoring Postdocs, PhD, MSc, and BSc students in psychology and CS
-  * Teaching Practicum MSc modules and the MSc module Mind, Brain and Models
+  * Teaching the Research practicum MSc module and the Mind, Brain and Models MSc module
-  * Business engagement Champion
+  * Business Engagement Champion for Life and Environmental Science college
-  * Chair of the health and safety committee
+  * Chair of the school health and safety committee
   """

 [[experience]]